 OK.
 Deep breath.

-Should I Get Back with My Ex?
-Answer These Questions to Get Clarity
+Should I Go Back to My Ex?
+Answer These Questions to Find Out

-The purpose of these questions is to help you get a reading of sorts on whether or not you and your ex are compatible.
-And therefore, whether or not they are worth pursuing.
+The purpose of these questions is to help you clarify whether you and your ex are compatible enough to make this work.
+And therefore whether or not they are worth pursuing.
 OK?

-Compatibility is an obvious requirement of a healthy relationship.
-That’s why we’re starting there.
+“Good enough” compatibility is an obvious requirement for a healthy relationship.
+That’s why we start there.

 IMPORTANT: Go with your first immediate answer.
 Don’t sit and chew it over.
 Just answer in a snap.